reclaimingmytime/calendar/README.md

 3. Test the page.
 If it does not display properly, make sure you are logged in to the embedded site.
 You might want to view the source code - specifically, the `iframe src` attribute.
 That usually tells you how the script interpreted your input.

 ## Command-line updates
-As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository by typing the following in that directory.
+As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using the following command in that directory:

-`git fetch --all
-git reset --hard origin/master`
+`git fetch --all && git reset --hard origin/master`

 Note that your configuration file `config.php` will be **kept** in any case, as that file is ignored by git.